-You want a chocolate drop cookie that’s full of chocolate, soft and gooey, and easy to make.
+You want Double Chocolate Chip Cookies that are full of chocolate, soft and gooey, and easy to make.
 Is that too much to ask?
 Absolutely not.
 In fact, that’s the beauty of a drop cookie — they’re simple.
 This recipe is guaranteed to deliver in every which way.

 Whether you’ve been baking for a lifetime or a novice in the kitchen, this is a cookie recipe you can easily conquer.
-I’ve been baking for as long as I can remember, starting at my mother’s side and ultimately selling thousands of cookies every Christmas as an at-home baker for years, and of all the cookies I’ve made, these chocolate drop cookies are by far my new favorite.
+I’ve been baking for as long as I can remember, starting at my mother’s side and ultimately selling thousands of cookies every Christmas as an at-home baker for years, and of all the cookies I’ve made, these Double Chocolate Chip Drop Cookies are by far my favorite.

 And guess what?
 They’re amongst the easiest as well.
 Bonus.